A New Access Control Scheme for Facebook-style Social Networks: A Model of Online Social Networks

 \subsection{Links between $\UG$ and $\PG$}

 There are a lot of links between users and public information.
+For example, a user is linked with the language he speaks and the city he lives in.
 As the OSN is modeled as $\UG$ and $\PG$, we define two maps, i.e., $\A$ and $\B$, between them to describe their connections:

 For a user $\usr{a}\in \U$, $\A(\usr{a})$ is a subset of the nodes in $\PG$ that are related to $\usr{a}$.
 The map $\A(\usr{a})$ may contain a lot of different types of public information, such as museums, universities, pop stars, etc, which are computed by the OSN with the information that $\usr{a}$ provides.
 For a public information $\p{c}\in \PI$, $\B(\p{c})$ gives all the users in $\UG$ who have been involved in activities or have information related to $\p{c}$.
 How to compute $\A$ and $\B$ is not the focus of this paper, we assume that $\A$ and $\B$ always give us the right results.
+In practice, it is desirable to have more fine-grained links between users and public information.
+With respect to this, the two maps $\A$ and $\B$ can be further refined to reflect how precisely a user and a piece of public information is connected.